lightward/mechanic-tasks/docs/generate-a-discount-code-when-a-certain-product-is-purchased/README.md

 * **Discount lifetime in days:** How long the discount should be active.
 * **Discount can be used by anyone:** If enabled, the discount code can be used by anyone.
 If disabled, the discount code can only be used by the purchasing customer.
 * **Email subject, body:** The content to email to the customer.
 Use "DISCOUNT_CODE" as a placeholder for the generated discount code.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/generate-a-discount-code-when-a-certain-product-is-purchased), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/generate-a-discount-code-when-a-certain-product-is-purchased.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).